masolimano/maneage/README.md

 the pipeline is placed here as a separate file.
 These Makefiles must only contain raw Make variables (pipeline configurations).
-By raw we mean that the Make variables in these files must not depend on any other variables because we don't want to assume any order to read them.
-It is very important to *not* define any rule or other Make construct in any of these Makefiles (see the next paragraph for Makefiles with rules).
-This will enable you to set the respective files in this directory as a prerequisite to any target that depends on their variables.
+By raw we mean that the Make variables in these files must not depend on any other variables because we don't want to assume any order in read them.
+It is very important to *not* define any rule or other Make construct in any of these _configuration-Makefiles_ (see the next paragraph for Makefiles with rules).
+This will enable you to set the respective files in this directory as a prerequisite to any target that depends on their variable values.
 Therefore, if you change any of the values, all targets that depend on those values will be re-built.

-Once all the raw variables have been imported into the top Makefile, we are ready to import the Makefiles containing the details of the processing steps (Makefiles containing rules).
-But *order is important* in this phase because the prerequisites of most rules will be other rules that will be defined at a lower level.
-These lower-level rules must be imported into Make before the higher-level ones.
-Hence, we can't use a simple wildcard like above.
-The Makefiles containing rules must be imported in a specific order.
-All these Makefiles are defined in `reproduce/src/make`, so we use Make's `foreach` function to define a specific order to read them in.
+Once all the raw variables have been imported into the top Makefile, we are ready to import the Makefiles containing the details of the processing steps (Makefiles containing rules, let's call these _workhorse-Makefiles_).
+But *order is important* in this phase because the prerequisites of most rules will be other rules that will be defined at a lower level (not a fixed name like `paper.pdf`).
+The lower-level rules must be imported into Make before the higher-level ones.
+Hence, we can't use a simple wildcard like when we imported configuration-Makefiles above.
+All these Makefiles are defined in `reproduce/src/make`, therefore, the top Makefile uses the `foreach` function to read them in a specific order.

-The main body of your pipeline is thus going to be managed within the workhorse-Makefiles of `reproduce/src/make`.
-If you set clear to understand names for this workhorse-Makefiles and follow the convention here that you only include one Makefile per line, the `foreach` loop of the top Makefile that imports them will become very easy to read and understand by eye to clearly let you know which step you are taking before or after another.
-Projects will scale up very fast and if you don't start clean, in the end it will become very dirty and hard to manage.
-So break your rules into as many logically-similar but independent steps as possible.
+The main body of this pipeline is thus going to be managed within the workhorse-Makefiles of `reproduce/src/make`.
+If you set clear-to-understand names for thse workhorse-Makefiles and follow the convention of the top Makefile that you only include one workhorse-Makefile per line, the `foreach` loop of the top Makefile that imports them will become very easy to read and understand by eye.
+This will let you know which step you are taking before or after another without much thought (in a few months especially).
+Projects will scale up very fast.
+Thus if you don't start and continue with a clean and robust management strategy, in the end it will become very dirty and hard to manage/understand (even for yourself).
+As a general rule of thumb, break your rules into as many logically-similar but independent steps as possible.

 All processing steps ultimately (usually after many rules) end up in some number, image, figure, or table that must be included in the paper.
 After